-Students are responsible to disclose any major health alterations to course and clinical faculty, and the student's personal physician must indicate in writing that participation in the coursemay be continued.
-Special considerations from the physician must be communicated in writing to the division dean.
-A form can be obtained from the Division Office for the student's doctor to complete and return.
-An electronic version of the document is available upon request.
+Students are responsible to disclose any major health alterations to course and clinical faculty, and the student's health care provider must indicate in writing that participation in the course may be continued.
+Special considerations from the health care provider must be communicated in writing to the division dean.
 Additionally, it is the student's responsibility to communicate limitations and/or clearance before participating in any further program activities.
 Failure to disclose major health alterations/clearance will result in a violation of the Standards of Professionalism.